painellope/BRZ-2017/CAN Decoding/Trying to Wrap My Head Around CANBUS Frames.md

 > ```

 ## **value 'targetId' attribute**
-This attribute links the frame to whatevery RealDash value you want, RPM, Fuel Level, Headlight Status etc..
+This attribute links the frame to whatever RealDash value you want, RPM, Fuel Level, Headlight Status etc..
 The **targetId="37"** writes whatever value the CAN frame specifies to RealDash's RPM input.
 Check out the full listing of [RealDash targetIds](www.realdash.net/manuals/targetid.php).

 ## **value 'name' (optional to targetId)**